How To Choose The Right White Tile

 The best way I've found to see the actual color is to compare it to a true white.
 If you're familiar with Benjamin Moore paint colors, Chantilly Lace is their whitest white and would be a good benchmark to use as a true white.
 Otherwise, just a sheet of printer paper will get you pretty close.
 Once you start comparing your white options to a true white, it will become much clearer what the actual undertone is (gray, yellow, etc.)

-To illustrate this technique, here are the 6 different white glazes we offer shown on a wood background:
+To illustrate this technique, here are 6 different white tiles shown on a wood background:

 And here are the same tiles shown on a true white background: